Special Educational Needs and / or Disability (SEND) and Inclusion at Grimes Dyke

 What training are the staff supporting children with SEN having/had?

-The SENCO is a Lead SENCO for the cluster of schools, attends SENCO network meetings, Educational Psychologist Cluster planning and training and attends regular training from the Authority.
+The SENCO attends SENCO network meetings, Educational Psychologist Cluster planning and training and attends regular training from the Authority.

 Support staff take part in regular weekly training.
-More recently these have included using systems for Assess, Plan, Do, Review cycle, lego therapy, sensory circuits, ASD, dyslexia.
+More recently these have included using systems for Assess, Plan, Do, Review cycle, sensory circuits, ASD, dyslexia.

 The whole school staff team have weekly training and over the last year have focused on many areas including new curriculum, maths curriculum, speech and language training and interventions to use with specific children.